-Dietary counseling may be provided for the purposes of training the recipient's family or other care-givers how to provide and prepare meals for the recipient.
-This can also be used in helping the individual and those caring for him/her to adjust to the recipient's approaching death.
+Dietary counseling may be provided for the purposes of training the individual's family or other care-givers how to provide and prepare meals.
+This can also be used in helping the individual and those caring for him/her to adjust to the individual's approaching death.
 Dietary counseling, when required, must be provided by a qualified individual.